borgbackup/borg/docs/faq.rst

 Yes, you could just copy all the files.
 Make sure you do that while no backup is running.
 If you copy a repository while backup is running lock held will be present in the copy.
-Thus, before using borg on the copy from a different host, you need to use :ref:`with-lock` on the copied repository, because Borg is cautious and does not automatically remove stale locks made by a different host.
+Thus, before using borg on the copy from a different host, you need to use :ref:`break-lock` on the copied repository, because Borg is cautious and does not automatically remove stale locks made by a different host.